-In her tenure at the museum, Jane has moved the museum to be a data-driven, forward thinking institution.
-Under her leadership, the CMA launched a comprehensive Open Access initiative in 2019, allowing the public to share, collaborate, remix, and reuse high resolution images of 30,000 public-domain artworks as well as metadata for 61,000 artworks for commercial and non-commercial purposes.
-Jane has led the many iterations ARTLENS Gallery, originally known as Gallery One.
-This world renowned, innovative experience uses cutting-edge technology to inspire visitors to look closer, dive deeper, and connect with the museum’s encyclopedic collection.
+Under Jane’s leadership, the CMA launched a comprehensive Open Access initiative, which allows the public to share, collaborate, remix, and reuse high-resolution images of public-domain artworks as well as metadata for all artworks, for commercial and noncommercial purposes.
+Additionally, Jane has led, from its inception in 2010, the many iterations of ARTLENS Gallery.
+This world-renowned experience inspires museum visitors to establish a connection with the CMA’s extensive collection.

-Prior to joining the CMA, Jane developed and directed Columbia University’s acclaimed distance education program, and developed university-wide resources for instructional technology and methodology.
-Jane has served as the technology director and design consultant to Frank Gehry’s Peter B. Lewis Campus at Case Western Reserve University and as the virtual CIO to Great Lakes Science Center.
-Jane holds a BA in Architecture and a BS/MS in Applied Mathematics from Columbia University.
+Jane is a frequent speaker at local and international conferences and is a member of various boards.
+Before coming to the museum, Jane developed and directed Columbia University’s acclaimed distance education program and led the development of university-wide resources for instructional technology and methodology.
+Jane has also worked on several high-profile projects in Cleveland, most notably as the technology director and design consultant to the Frank Gehry–designed Peter B. Lewis Building at Case Western Reserve University and as the virtual CIO to Great Lakes Science Center.
+Jane holds a BA in architecture and a BS/MS in applied mathematics from Columbia University.